Where to Stay in Montreal First Time: 8 Best Areas

 Stay In Downtown If you are visiting Montreal on a business trip; you travel without a car; you want to stay as central as possible; you have a more generous budget; you love to spend your vacation hitting the shops; you are attending an event at the center bell.

-Best places to stay in Downtown Montreal, Canada:
+Best places to stay in Downtown Montreal for first-timers:

-luxury ($$$): The Ritz-Carlton, Montreal This 5-star hotel offers spacious rooms with a marble bathroom with heated floors, a 19-inch flat-screen TV, a digital control of lights and curtains, automatic toilets, a minibar and flat-screen TV in the bedroom, and free wifi.
+luxury ($$$): The Ritz-Carlton, Montreal, 5-star hotel, featuring spacious rooms for families and couples of all ages, both young and old.
 It has a fitness center, a business center, a 24-hour concierge service, and an on-site restaurant that serves contemporary French cuisine.

-mid-range ($$): Hilton Garden Inn Montreal Centre-Ville This 4-star hotel is located within walking distance from Place-des-Arts Metro Station, and Montreal’s Underground City.
+mid-range ($$): Hilton Garden Inn Montreal Centre-Ville, 4-star family-friendly hotel located within walking distance from Place-des-Arts Metro Station, and Montreal’s Underground City.
 It offers buffet breakfasts, a gym, a sauna, a hot tub.
-It features spacious rooms with free WiFi, a 32-inch flat-screen cable TV, a microwave, refrigerator, and coffee maker, a desk, and a chair.

 🔍MORE HOTELS IN DOWNTOWN